jamesc127/stargate-json-load/README.md

 Create a table and load `JSON` data completely schemaless!
 On Apache Cassandra!
 You can use this demo to illustrate loading `JSON` data of differing shapes and depths into the same "table" and query on a common (or not common) attribute!
 ### Get Started!
-1. Create an Astra Free Tier database on GCP
+1. Create an Astra Serverless database
+2. Create an [Application Token](https://docs.datastax.com/en/astra/docs/manage-application-tokens.html) for your database to use in authentication.
-2. Put your database UUID, cloud region, user name, password, and keyspace name into the [java variables](./src/main/java/org/example/App.java)
+3. Put your database UUID, cloud region, application token, and keyspace name into the [java variables](./src/main/java/org/example/App.java)
-3. Run the example program
+4. Run the example program
-4. Import the HTTP requests into [Postman](https://www.postman.com/) and test!
+5. Import the [HTTP requests](postman) into [Postman](https://www.postman.com/) and test!

 ![Software Test](gif/demo.gif)